-As a member of the UTS community, staff are expected to adhere to the principles of good citizenship, being generous with their help, supporting others and collaborating with colleagues in matters relating to research, learning and teaching, knowledge transfer, and working for the benefit of the University as a whole.
+As a member of the UTS community, staff are expected to adhere to the principles of good citizenship, being generous with your help and support to others and collaborating with all colleagues in matters relating to research, learning and teaching, knowledge transfer, and working for the benefit of the University as a whole.
 Examples of good citizenship and conduct are:

-- Active engagement with colleagues and accepting delegated responsibilities. - Creating good working relationships with colleagues and others. - Fulfilling commitments. - Adherence to the University's policies. - Respect for colleagues at all levels. - Contributing positively to meetings or training events. - Showing leadership in the promotion of work/life balance. - Contributing to a culture of peer support and mentoring. - Provide evidence of adherence to the principles of good citizenship.
+- Active engagement with colleagues and accepting delegated responsibilities. - Creating good working relationships with colleagues and others. - Fulfilling commitments. - Adherence to the University's policies. - o Respect for colleagues at all levels. - o Contributing positively to meetings or training events. - Showing leadership in the promotion of work/life balance. - Contributing to a culture of peer support and mentoring.